ABOUT DELHAIZE AMERICA

 We have found the FLW Standard to be very helpful because it gives us a clear unambiguous way for talking about food waste.
 We participated in the development of the FLW Standard, pilot testing it to help our full company prepare for how we can get a more consistent baseline across our business.

 We have been tracking food loss and waste for several years and report the amount publicly in our annual Sustainability Report.
 We are continuing to get more detail and consistency across our brands in the US.
-The table on page 4 shows how we meet the requirements of the FLW Standard.
+The table below shows how we meet the requirements of the FLW Standard.

 WHAT CHALLENGES IN MEASURING FOOD LOSS AND WASTE HAVE YOU ENCOUNTERED AND HOW DID YOU OVERCOME THEM?